Machine-Learning-Foundations/day_12_exercise_cnn/README.md

 ![mnist](./figures/mnist.png)

 Open `src/mnist.py` and implement MNIST digit recognition with `CNN` in `jax` use `flax` to help you. *Reuse* your code from yesterday.
+Reuse yesterday's `Net` class, add convolutional layers and pooling.
+`flax.linen.Conv` and `flax.linen.max_pool` will help you.